Lost & Found Dogs

 IF YOU HAVE LOST YOUR DOG:

 Losing a dog is extremely frightening, the first tip is to not panic.
 According to the National Lost Pet Survey, 93% of dogs who are lost are successfully recovered.
 There are concrete steps you can take to effectively recover your dog, but you must also be mindful to tailor your search to your specific dog.
 How do they respond when people yell or run straight at them?
 Are they aloof?
 Will they respond to their name?
 Swift action, coupled with major neighborhood networking, will increase the odds of recovering your animal.
 A major factor is to get the word out and not be shy in enlisting help.
-We have adapted tips from ASPCA, Maddie’s Fund, and Mission Reunite to give an overview of best practice for recovering your animal.
+We have adapted tips from ASPCA and Maddie’s Fund to give an overview of best practice for recovering your animal.

 Step 1: If you did not see your dog run off, search your home and talk to neighbors first

 - As soon as you notice your dog is missing, talk to your family members or housemates and ask where they last saw your dog.

 - Search your home carefully—under beds, in closets, dark places, small places, behind bulky furniture.